 Our opinion

-Slop is much more than a passing fad on social networks.
-In 2025, slop is becoming a digital plague, polluting our news feeds, drowning out verified information and undermining our critical thinking.
-We urgently need to make Internet users aware of its dangers, and learn how to spot slop before it irreparably distorts our relationship with the digital world.
+Slop is much more than a passing fad on social media.
+In 2025, slop has become a veritable digital scourge, polluting our news feeds, drowning out verified information, and undermining our critical thinking.
+It's urgent to raise awareness among internet users about its dangers and learn how to spot slop before it irreparably distorts our relationship with digital technology.

 Platforms also have a role to play in curbing the spread of slop.
 By better filtering AI content and promoting authentic human creations, they can help clean up our online experience.

-At ValueYourNetworkAs experts in influencer marketing since 2016, we keep a close eye on the evolution of these digital trends.
-Our dozens of successful campaigns on social networks enable us to support our customers in the face of these new challenges.
-Let's stay vigilant together and continue to prioritize authenticity in the digital jungle.
+At ValueYourNetworkAs influencer marketing experts since 2016, we've been closely monitoring the evolution of these digital trends.
+Our dozens of successful social media campaigns allow us to support our clients as they navigate these new challenges.
+Let's remain vigilant together and continue to prioritize authenticity in the digital jungle.